rpoleski/MulensModel/developers_board.md

     * consider using Utils.complex\_fsum() in BinaryLens functions: \_jacobian\_determinant\_ok\_WM95()
     * faster hexadecapole using [Cassan 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.3993C/abstract) ([code](https://github.com/ArnaudCassan/microlensing/blob/master/microlensing/multipoles.py))
     * there should be an option for the user to ignore "wrong number of solutions" error and replace it with a warning or dismiss it fully
-    * error message for not 3 or 5 images - This can be improved by checking the denominators in the equation (before polynomial is fully formed - see Zoey's Mathematica notes)
+    * error message for not 3 or 5 images - This can be improved by checking the denominators in the equation (before polynomial is fully formed - see Zoey Mathematica notes)
     * error message for not 3 or 5 images - in "Consider ..." note that one must use Model.set\_magnification\_methods() for epochs far from peak
     * VBBL additional parameter so that it works for huge source and tiny caustic
   * Caustics class:
     * Caustics.\_calculate - optimize using vectors instead of a loop
-    * _Caustics calculations using [Erdl & Schneider 1993](https://ui.adsabs.harvard.edu/abs/1993A%26A...268..453E/abstract) approach; there is also [Asada 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...390L..11A/abstract) and I don't know if it makes sense to code that one as well_
+    * _Caustics calculations using [Erdl & Schneider 1993](https://ui.adsabs.harvard.edu/abs/1993A%26A...268..453E/abstract) approach; there is also [Asada 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...390L..11A/abstract) and I dont know if it makes sense to code that one as well_
     * root solver can be used the same as in binarylens.py - not needed for binary lens and Erdl & Schneider 1993
     * smaller points
     * correct conditions in get\_caustics()